Do you have questions about how to service connect sleep apnea claims?

 Lesson #4: More Veterans Should be Able to Service Connect Sleep Apnea.

-I spent 9 months researching Veterans and Sleep Apnea.
+I spent nearly a year researching Veterans and their Sleep Apnea claims.
 I talked to several doctors and sleep experts.
 I read hundreds of cases.
 I talked to hundreds of Veterans and read their C-Files to see where they went wrong.

 I learned that to win your Sleep Apnea claim, you are going to have to put your Sleep Apnea Claim together right.